dwp/superscript-bootstrap/README.md

 ### Customisation

-One of the nice components of this framework is that it has a very estensible scripting language - itself named SuperScript.
-It is quite different from other chatbot scripts, despite being inspired by [RiveScript](https://www.rivescript.com/) and [Chatscript](http://chatscript.sourceforge.net/).
+One of the nice components of this framework is that it has a very extensible scripting language - itself named SuperScript.
+It is quite different from other chatbot scripts, despite being inspired by [RiveScript](https://www.rivescript.com/) and [ChatScript](http://chatscript.sourceforge.net/).

 You can find full documentation (where complete) on Github at https://github.com/superscriptjs/superscript/wiki.